iamsuryasonar/markdown_blog_app/public/posts/javascript_interview_prep/javascript_interview_prep.md

  Babel is a widely used JavaScript compiler that allows developers to write code in the latest version of JavaScript (ES6/ES7/ESNext) and convert it into backward-compatible versions that can run in older environments.
 It enables developers to use modern JavaScript features and syntax while ensuring compatibility with older browsers and platforms.

 JSX should not be implemented directly by browsers, but instead requires a compiler to transform it into ECMAScript.
 This is where Babel comes in.
 Babel acts as this compiler allowing us to leverage all the benefits of JSX while building React components.

+### Q. Event Loop Tick?
+An event loop tick refers to a single iteration of the event loop in JavaScript.
+The event loop is a mechanism that handles the execution of code, collects and processes events, and executes queued tasks in a specific order.

+Each tick of the event loop represents a complete cycle where the following happens:

+- The event loop checks the call stack to see if there's any code to execute.
+- If the call stack is empty, the event loop processes tasks from the microtask queue (Contains promises (.then, catch, finally) and MutationObserver callbacks) first, followed by the macrotask queue (Contains tasks like setTimeout, setInterval, setImmediate (Node.js), and I/O events.).
+- After processing all eligible tasks, the browser may update the UI (if necessary) before moving to the next tick.

 ### Q. Scope?